Startup Business Plan vs. Traditional Business Plan: A Comparative Analysis in 2024

 A traditional business tends to provide products or services through a physical structure like an office, a shop, or any similar building.

 Given its physical presence, most customers of the average traditional business come either from its local neighborhood or from nearby regions.
+When the business grows, it even moves to bigger spaces to accommodate more customers.

 A traditional business’s product and service offerings tend to be ordinary or have existed for centuries.
 Examples of traditional businesses include most big-name hotels, tool factories, and shopping malls.
 These money-making ventures range from sole proprietorships to corporations.